swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 A complex package or project may contain hundreds or thousands of tests and suites.
-Some subset of those tests may share some common facet, such as being "critical" or "flaky".
-The testing library includes a type of trait called "tags" that can be added to tests to group and categorize them.
+Some subset of those tests may share some common facet, such as being _critical_ or _flaky_.
+The testing library includes a type of trait called _tags_ that you can add to group and categorize tests.

 Tags are different from test suites: test suites impose structure on test functions at the source level, while tags provide semantic information for a